satoru814/Deep-Learning-Papers/README.md

 # Object-Detection-Summary

-This is paper summary of Object detection papers that i read.
+This is paper summary of object detection papers that i read.